food_scientist_using_checklist

 A great deal of energy is needed to create enough momentum to cause particles to break on impact.
 The compressor and nozzles transform the high air pressure into kinetic energy within the mill.
 Large particles recirculate, and multiple high-velocity collisions progressively reduce their mass.

 At this point, the differences between circular and fluidized bed mills become clear.
-In a circular mill, the small particles are less affected by centrifugal force, so as they’re reduced in size, they migrate toward a central outlet in the milling chamber.
+In a circular mill, small particles are less affected by centrifugal force.
+As they’re reduced in size, they migrate toward a central outlet in the milling chamber.

 In the fluid bed mill, reduced particles travel upward toward the mill’s central discharge port.
-At this point, a centrifugal classifier automatically allows the right-sized particles through, and returns larger particles to the bed for further reduction.
+At this point, a centrifugal classifier automatically allows the right-sized particles through the port.
+Larger particles return to the bed for further reduction.

-The process generally results in particle sizes in the 1- to 10-micron average particle size range, which is also referred to as micronization.
+Jet milling generally results in particle sizes in the 1- to 10-micron average particle size range.
+This is referred to as micronization.

 Some product formulations require much smaller particles, as small as 200 nanometers.
 Depending on the material, these extremely small sizes can be achieved by increasing the power to the mill and time the material spends in the milling chamber.

-On the other hand, some products require particles larger than 10 microns, which can be accomplished by reducing the power to the mill or increasing the feed rate to the equipment.
+On the other hand, some products require particles larger than 10 microns.
+This can be accomplished by reducing the power to the mill or increasing the feed rate to the equipment.

 Among particle size reduction technologies, jet milling’s advantages include: